just-a/dota-2-matchmaking-sync/server/README.md

 4. Connect with dota2MatchmakingSync client by typing IP into console and pressing enter

-5. When ready, put dota in foreground, type 'start' in server console
+5. When ready, put dota in foreground, type `start` in server console

-6. To stop, type 'stop' in server console
+6. To stop, type `stop` in server console

 NOTES: